majgis/ngify/README.md

     * If an array of strings, relativePath.replace(string, '') for each item in the array
     * Paths have forward slashes on all platforms
-    * In the last two cases, managing the removal forward slashes is up to you.
+    * Managing the removal forward slashes is up to you.

 * htmlMinifyArgs